Frequently asked questions about the baumbad irrigation bag

 play video

 This method is also very suitable for hedges and shrubs.
-Here you place the tree bath bag close to the hedge, since the root system does not spread as much underground as with trees.
+Here you place the irrigation bag as close as possible to the hedge (or shrub), as the roots do not spread underground as much as with trees.

 play video

-The holes can be correctly positioned by gently tugging or lifting.
-We'll show you how in the following video.
+This can be corrected by gently tugging or lifting.
+We'll show you how to do this in the video below.

 play video

-Otherwise, please contact our customer support immediately or book a free appointment with a tree expert.
+Please see if any of these suggested solutions help you.
+Otherwise, please contact our customer support or book a free appointment with one of our tree experts.
 We will help you and find a solution.

 play video

-Yes, the tree bags can be repaired.
-We have developed a free repair kit for this purpose, tested different repair methods and compiled our experiences in repair instructions.
-You can find this in our tree knowledge blog in the article: "Repair tree bags - the big comparison"
+First things first: Yes, the tree bags can (almost always) be repaired!
+We have tested different repair methods and developed a free repair kit based on them.
+We have compiled our experiences and recommendations in a 'repair guide'.
+You can find these in our tree knowledge blog in the article: "Repair tree bags - the big comparison"

 play video

-You put a tree bag on the tree like a jacket.
-This can be done in a few seconds without a great deal of time.
-A single baumbad tree bag is designed for watering trees with a maximum circumference of 30 cm.
-Several baumbad bags are only needed for older trees that exceed this size:
+You put our watering bag around the tree like a jacket/robe.
+This can be done easily, in just a few steps and without a lot of time.
+A single baumbad tree bag is designed for watering trees with a circumference of up to 30 cm.
+For larger trees it is possible to combine several tree bags.
+The simple rule of thumb is that one tree bag is sufficient for up to 30 cm of the circumference.
+This means:

 etc.